Tams03/CS-Projects/LiveTextTranslator/README.md

 ## Prototype
-- The prototype demonstrates the real-time translation workflow.
+- The prototype demonstrates the real-time translation workflow
-- Users can input text, select source and target languages, and receive translations instantly.
+- Users can input text, select source and target languages, and receive translations instantly
-- The system handles multiple inputs and simulates live conversation flows.
+- The system handles multiple inputs and simulates live conversation flows

 ---

 ## Demo / Instructions
 - Access the interactive demo page via the provided [link](https://appapppy-livetexttranslator.streamlit.app/).
 - **Instructions to use the demo:**
-  1. Open the demo page in your web browser.
+  **1.** Open the demo page in your web browser
-  2. Select the source language of your text.
-  3. Select the target language for translation.
-  4. Type or paste your text into the input box.
-  5. Press “Enter” or submit to receive the translation.
-  6. Test multiple languages and longer text inputs to observe real-time translation.
+  **2.** Select the source language of your text **3.** Select the target language for translation **4.** Type or paste your text into the input box **5.** Press “Enter” or submit to receive the translation **6.** Test multiple languages and longer text inputs to observe real-time translation
-  7. Input consecutive messages to simulate a conversation flow; the system handles multiple users and continuous text.
+  **7.** Input consecutive messages to simulate a conversation flow; the system handles multiple users and continuous text

 ---

 ## Business Impact
-- Facilitates global communication and collaboration.
+- Facilitates global communication and collaboration
-- Can be integrated into messaging platforms, educational tools, or online customer support.
+- Can be integrated into messaging platforms, educational tools, or online customer support
-- Demonstrates practical application of transformer-based NLP models.
+- Demonstrates practical application of transformer-based NLP models

 ---